ShaikhMdRehan2209/YBI_Internship_Project/README.md

 # Financial News Sentiment Analysis
 <h2>📌 About the Project</h2>
 <p>This project is designed to analyze financial news articles and extract critical insights, trends, and sentiment patterns.
-By leveraging machine learning and natural language processing (NLP), it helps interpret how financial news influences stock movements.</p>
+By leveraging machine learning and random forest classification, it helps interpret how financial news influences stock movements.</p>

 <h2>🔍 Key Features</h2>
 <ul>